 Tip #5: Create doughnut holes and round the edges!

 Create a doughnut hole in the moleskin or molefoam the diameter of the blister.
 Round the outside edges to prevent the corners from lifting off the skin.

 Tip #6: Apply tincture of benzoin!

 Tincture of benzoin can be found in single use applicators or small bottles.
 Apply solution to the skin and allow to dry.
 The skin will become tacky and increase the likelihood that the moleskin/molefoam will stick and not slide off when the skin gets sweaty.

-Tip #7: Cover the area with athletic tape or kineseo tape.
+Tip #7: Cover the area with athletic tape, self-adherent wrap, or KT Tape.

 - Cover the moleskin, molefoam, or 2nd skin (see tip #9) with a piece of tape.

 - Athletic Tape Tips: Wrap athletic tape around the area followed by one strip where the ends of the tape are connected.